History of Mesothelioma in the Air Force

 While certain occupations within the Air Force were more likely to work around asbestos, all airmen were at risk of developing mesothelioma or other related illnesses from exposure.
-Asbestos is a friable (easy to crumble) material, making it easy for it to be carried across the base.
-Soldiers, mechanics, technicians, and even custodians could carry microscopic asbestos fibers from one area of the base to another on their clothes and in their hair.
+Asbestos is an easily-crumbled fiber, making it easy for it to be carried across the base.
+Soldiers, mechanics, technicians, and even custodians could carry microscopic fibers from one area of the base to another on their clothes and in their hair.
 That made common areas, whether they had been built with asbestos or not, a dangerous place for people coming and going.

 Symptoms of Mesothelioma

-Due to mesothelioma’s long latency period, symptoms may not appear for 20 to 50 years after asbestos exposure.
+Due to mesothelioma’s long latency period, symptoms may not appear for 20 to 50 years after initial exposure.
 These symptoms are also common in other conditions and have caused doctors to misdiagnose the disease.
-If you served in the United States Air Force and have developed any of the below symptoms, speak with a physician about the possibility of mesothelioma.
+If you served in the Air Force and have developed any of the below symptoms, speak with a physician about the possibility of mesothelioma.

 - Abdominal pain and swelling